Making the world better, one survey at a time

 Erik Lieben, a senior software developer at Effectory, also thinks Amsterdam has some unique benefits.
 “There’s a lot of tech conferences and meetups and [so much] going on in the world of tech to engage and share knowledge,” he says.
 “We have a lot of events in Amsterdam regarding any tech topic you want to learn about, which is very nice.
 And I like that you can just go out and walk through Amsterdam on your lunch break or take a trip on the boat and enjoy the view.”

 When the right person for a role at Effectory can’t be found locally, Amsterdam’s reputation as an excellent place to live makes it an attractive destination to people from abroad.
-Effectory has also participated in project: amsterdam, an initiative that connects leading tech companies with talented candidates from around the world, including senior software developer Anthony Solomon.
+Effectory also participated in project: amsterdam, an initiative that connected leading tech companies with talented candidates from around the world, including senior software developer Anthony Solomon.

 After applying online, Solomon received a call inviting him to the Netherlands.
 “They flew me out to Amsterdam, and they took us around and I went through a couple of rounds of interviews with different staff and they explained [Effectory] to me and how it worked.
 About a month later, they phoned and let me know I got the job.”
 And like the rest of the Effectory team, he feels at home in Amsterdam and finds the city an exciting place to live and work.